lyfofvipin/lyfofvipin.github.io/_posts/go_lang/2023-06-24-variables_and_data_types.md

 ### %T
 This specifier is used to display the type of the data/variable.

+### %c
+This specifier is used to display the character value hold by a rune

 ### %v
 This specifier is used to display any kind of data.
 For example it can do work of `%d`, `%s`, `%f` ,`%t` etc.....

 ### Examples of Format specifiers
 ```